pencil The Greater Boston Graphite pencil

 US flag and Postal trucks

 About a quarter mile down a narrow dirt path in the Town Forest of Ashland lives an old blind woman.
-Her address long predates the paved cul-de-sac of the neighborhood that now borders the treeline, where most would think the street ends to curl back around.
-But look twice, and you’ll notice how the asphalt unassumingly continues into dirt.
+Her address long predates the paved cul-de-sac of the neighborhood now bordering the treeline, where most would think the road ends to curl back around.
+But look twice, and you’ll notice the asphalt unassumingly changes to dirt.

 The first time I delivered her mail, I drove right past the dirt path thinking it was just one of the other house’s driveways.
-But pulling up to the next address, I became confused over why her letters didn’t match its mailbox.
-So I doubled back to check on the previous box, which wasn’t it either, and then finally noticed the very small sign pointing her way into the woods.
+But then pulling up to the next address had me confused over why her letters didn’t match its mailbox.
+Doubling back to check the previous address, which wasn’t it either, I finally noticed the very small sign pointing her way into the woods.

 Guess I’m going off-roading today